- AAdvantage Aviator Red Credit Card Review

 Don’t forget that with no American Airlines affiliation, the Barclaycard Arrival Plus cannot offer you some of the brand-specific discounts, such as the 25% savings on in-flight purchases or the $100 flight discount.

-The Citi Double Cash is one of our favorite cash back credit cards, and it can help an individual to maximize their spending alongside their AAdvantage Aviator Red MasterCard.
-Since the Citi Double Cash has no annual fee, there is no extra carrying cost to have both credit cards in your wallet.
-With American Airlines purchases, the Aviator Red MasterCard outperforms the Citi Double Cash in terms of savings.
-This is because the Citi Double Cash only provides a 2% return on all your purchases, while the Aviator Red can get you up to 3.7% back on those AA purchases.
+The Citi® Double Cash Card - 18 month BT offer is one of our favorite cash back credit cards, and it can help an individual to maximize their spending alongside their AAdvantage Aviator Red MasterCard.
+Since the Citi® Double Cash Card - 18 month BT offer has no annual fee, there is no extra carrying cost to have both credit cards in your wallet.
+With American Airlines purchases, the Aviator Red MasterCard outperforms the Citi® Double Cash Card - 18 month BT offer in terms of savings.
+This is because the Citi® Double Cash Card - 18 month BT offer only provides 1% back on all your purchases, then another 1% when you pay for those purchases.
+The Aviator Red, on the other hand, can get you up to 3.7% back on those AA purchases.

 The reason one should consider having both credit cards at their disposal is to maximize the savings on all purchases.
 Whenever you are not making AA purchases, the best your Aviator Red MasterCard can do is give you is a 1.87% rewards rate.
-The Citi Double Cash gives 2% back on all spending – regardless of category.
+The Citi® Double Cash Card - 18 month BT offer has a flat rewards rate back on all spending – regardless of category.
 Therefore, we recommend you get the second card and use it whenever buying gas, groceries, and all things that don’t fall under the umbrella of the Aviator Red’s 3.7% rewards rate.

 How do I / Can I apply for the AAdvantage Aviator Red MasterCard?
 No. Currently, due to Citi’s deal with American Airlines they are the only ones who can issue new AA co-branded credit cards.
 The only way to receive the AAdvantage Aviator Red MasterCard is to apply for the US Airways Divided Miles MasterCard (http://www.worldgotbigger.com/us-airways-credit-card/?campaignId=2062&cellNumber=8).
 With the merger between US Airways and American Airlines coming in the next couple of months, US Airways credit card holders will be updated to one of the AAdvantage Aviator credit cards – with most users qualifying for the Aviator Red MasterCard.